 John was then sent to Nagoya #9, outside of Toyama, in north central Honshu, Japan.
 There, John worked in the kitchen.
 Most of the prisoners in the camp did dock work and loaded and unloaded ships.
 While a prisoner, John witnessed the bombing of the City of Toyama by 150 B-29s.
 When they were through, he watched the city burn.
 He thought it was a beautiful site.

-John remained a POW until the surrender of Japan.
-He was thirty years old when he was liberated.
-After medical treatment, he was discharged on April 28, 1946.
+John remained a POW until he was liberated at the end of the war.
+He was returned to the Philippines and after medical treatment, he was boarded onto the Simon Bolivar arriving at San Francisco on October 25, 1945.
+After receiving additional medical treatment, he was discharged, from the Army, on April 28, 1946.
 Before he was discharged, on February 26, 1946, John was interviewed to give testimony against Japanese Captain Tamarki who commanded Heito POW Camp on Formosa.
 Captain Tamarki had been charged with the mistreatment of American POWs.

 John returned to Oak Park, Illinois, but he did not marry the girl whose ring he had risked his life to keep.
 John married and was the father of two children.
 He resided in Bensenville, Illinois, and worked for Illinois Bell Telephone until his retirement.
 He then moved to Seminole, Florida.